caylabenoit/joytemplate/README.md

 # joytemplate
-This repo is the template for using Joy framework
+This repo is a empty and sample for using joy framework.
+Go here for more details http://benoit.famillecayla.fr/joy/